 Secretary of State for the Home Department v AL EWHC 1845 (Admin)

 - Hugh Southey QC

 - Related Practice Area(s):

-- Human Rights, Public Law, Crime and Regulatory Law
+- Civil Liberties and Human Rights, Public Law, Crime and Regulatory Law

 - Queen’s Bench Division (Administrative Court)

 The respondent sought the quashing of a control order, on the grounds that the making of the order was flawed.
 An initial review by the High Court found that this order had been lawful, but reconsideration was required in light of the House of Lord’s decision in SSHD v AF (No 3) 2 AC 269, which found that increased disclosure was necessary in order for the controlled person’s ECHR, art 6 rights to be respected.